chetan360/Task-MS/README.md

 - Task Sorting: Sort tasks by various criteria
 - UI Animation: Improved user interface with animations

+**Assumptions Made During Development**

+- Local Storage
+  The app uses localStorage to save tasks.
+This means tasks will stay even after reloading, but they'll be lost if the user clears their browser data.

+- Single User:
+  The app is designed for one user.
+It doesn’t support multi-user accounts or syncing across devices.

+- Simple UI:
+  The design is basic and focused on functionality.
+It doesn’t include advanced features like drag-and-drop or complex animations.

 ## setup and launch process:

 - Clone the repository by